Separation and Divorce Archives

 Who Gets the House?

 If one spouse wants to remain in the house, there are a few ways to handle the situation.
 One is for the spouse to buy out the other spouse’s interest in the property.
-Another is to jointly hold the house in both names for an agreed-upon time (example once the child becomes an adult or leaves the home).
+Another is to jointly hold the house in both names for an agreed-upon time ( for example, once the child becomes an adult or leaves the home).

 Divorce Settlement is More than Just Property